SamarpanCoder2002/Generation/CONTRIBUTING.md

 ---------------

 ### Before contributing please ensure your **pull request** adheres to the following guidelines:

+### 🎯 Key Points to Remember:

+- Add This Project in Firebase .
+After Adding the SHA1 and SHA256 keys, download the `google-services.json` file. </br>

+- I use a package `encrypt` in that project.
+Search that in [pub.dev](https://pub.dev/packages/encrypt), to know to generate a secret unique encryption key and under [encryption_maker.dart](https://github.com/SamarpanCoder2002/Generation/blob/main/lib/BackendAndDatabaseManager/global_controller/encrytion_maker.dart) file with replacing `'Encryption Unique Key'`.</br>

+- You can generate an API key from `google cloud console` with enable `Maps SDK for Android` API, and add that API key under `AndroidManifest.xml` file with replacing `Google-Map-API-Key`.</br>

+- `'SERVER-KEY(Generated from Firebase Project Settings Cloud Messaging)'` under [notification_configuration.dart](https://github.com/SamarpanCoder2002/Generation/blob/main/lib/BackendAndDatabaseManager/general_services/notification_configuration.dart) file will replace by `SERVER-KEY` Generated Manually From Firebase Project Settings -> Cloud Messaging -> Generate New Server Key and use it as `SERVER-KEY`.</br>

 ## STEP-1 : Find an issue